Bowman74/MauiPushNotifications/README.md

-- On the `App.xaml.cs` file, in the OnStart event, you can ask the user for notificaiton permissions The library does have a default implementation to request permissions You can use it, or provide your own implementation to request permissions Like with iOS and MacCatalyst, you get a reference to an implementation of `INotificationRegistrationService` to register the device
+- On the `App.xaml.cs` file, in the OnStart event, you can ask the user for notificaiton permissions The library does have a default implementation to request permissions You can use it, or provide your own implementation to request permissions Like with iOS and MacCatalyst, you will need to get a reference to the Android implementation of `INotificationRegistrationService` to register the device

 ```